LeoVegas Withdrawal Times UK: Real Tests & Fastest Methods

 First, select your card from the dropdown list (or choose to use a new card) and then enter your withdrawal amount.
 Then, tap the 'Withdraw' button.

-In our test, it took six hours for the withdrawal to be complete, which is not terrible, but it is also not the fastest that we have seen.
+In our latest test, it took two hours for the withdrawal to be complete, which is not terrible, but it is also not the fastest that we have seen.
 We withdrew the minimum amount, which is £10, so larger withdrawals could take longer...

 LeoVegas Withdraw